VISD moves forward following split election results

 “That remains unknown at this time,” Shepherd said.
 “The resources are simply not available to meet all of the current identified critical needs of the district.”

-In response to community members concerned that district facilities have needed repairs for some time and the district has placed those repairs on the backburner, Shepherd said that the "district has continued to repair campuses as evidenced every month in our administration report."
+In response to community members’ concerns that district facilities have needed repairs for some time and district has placed those repairs on the back burner, Shepherd said the “district has continued to repair campuses as evidenced every month in our administration report.”

 The administration reports can be found on the school district website.